saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

   namespace: openshift-windows-machine-config-operator
 ```

-2. WMCO reads the trusted CA ConfigMap data during node configuration and uses it to update the local trust store of all Windows instances.
+2. For Windows instances that have not yet been configured, WMCO reads the trusted CA ConfigMap data during node
+   configuration and uses it to update the local trust store of all Windows instances.

-3. WMCO reacts to changes in the custom CA bundle by reconciling Windows nodes.
-This will be done through a Kubernetes controller
+3. For existing Windows nodes, WMCO reacts to changes in the custom CA bundle by reconciling Windows nodes.
+This will be
-   that watches the `trusted-ca` ConfigMap for create/update/delete events.
-On change, copy the new trust bundle to Windows
+   done through a Kubernetes controller that watches the `trusted-ca` ConfigMap for create/update/delete events.
+On
-   instances, deleting old certificates (i.e. not present in the current trust bundle) off the instance and importing new ones.
+   change, copy the new trust bundle to Windows instances, deleting old certificates (i.e. not present in the current
+   trust bundle) off the instance and importing new ones.

 How-to references:
 * [import cert via powershell](https://docs.microsoft.com/en-us/powershell/module/pki/import-certificate?view=windowsserver2019-ps)